draghiciioan/bee_auth_services/docs/bee_auth_service_detailed_documentation.md

 - `/request-reset`: Request password reset token
 - `/reset-password`: Confirm password reset
 - `/me`: Current user information retrieval
+- `/setup-2fa`: Generate a TOTP secret for two-factor authentication

+`/setup-2fa` returns a provisioning URI that can be scanned with Google Authenticator or similar apps.

 Each endpoint integrates with the appropriate services and models, implements rate limiting, and emits events when necessary.